online-bridge-hackathon/data-formats/system-notes/structure.md

 | ---------- | -------------------- |
 | `1c.1h.1n` | 1C - P - 1H - P - 1N |
 | `1c 1h x`  | 1C - 1H - x          |

+This string can be parsed into an array of bids using regex.
+The last bid is always assumed to be made by the partnership.
+Therefore, if an odd number of bids is provided, the first bid was made by We.
+If an even number of bids is provided, the first bid was made by They.